 To the south, the Ardonian Federation rose from the ashes of conflict, nations standing united with the Templar Order following their victory over the Beast Lords.

 But in the nearby Freelands of Gheran, a different kind of nation was taking shape.
 Across its vast countrysides, no tyrant held control.
 No mystical Order protected its peoples.
 Instead, Gheran nurtured a dynamic unlike any other, one built upon a foundation of 'adventure'.
 Mercenaries native-born and from across the globe gathered to offer their services as hunters, protectors, and more.
-And with matters of justice and security placed in hands these soldiers of fortune, the Freelands toed the line between authority and lawlessness.
+And with matters of justice and security placed in the hands of these soldiers of fortune, the Freelands toed the line between authority and lawlessness.
 Between safety and danger.
 Between civilized society and something much more primal.

 Green hills, tainted by flame.
 Palisades rendered mere splinters.
 A city besieged.
 Denizens filled the streets of Cadbridge, fleeing from the calamity that steadily consumed their city.
 Dozens fled their homes, only to be cut down.
 Buildings collapsed.
 Bridges crumbled.
 The invaders pushed in from every direction, destroying all in their path.
 Meanwhile, the survivors also moved inward, desperately seeking sanctuary in the city's lone stronghold.